See all articles

 • Continuously monitor the use of administrative privileges to detect and respond to any unauthorised activity.

-Photo-realistic image of an administrator using multi-factor authentication on a computer in a modern office, with training materials and monitoring tools visible.
+Photo-realistic image of an administrator using multi-factor authentication on a computer in a modern office, representing updates to the Essential 8 Maturity Model

 Implement multi-factor authentication, provide administrator training, and continuously monitor privileges to enhance security | Empire Technologies